 University of Technology Sydney

+Researchers are invited to join a one day workshop on Indigenous HCI held at OzCHI 2018 Melbourne.
+The workshop will focus on research and education in Indigenous HCI.
 We invite participants who are researching in the area or interested in learning more about technologies and Indigenous communities, and those who are educating students in the design and development domain.
 This will include academics, app developers and industry partners wanting to make a real difference for Indigenous Australians.